 With a retail price of $2,699, the Razr is now available on Telstra plans, alongside full sale price at retailers.
-Plans are starting at $112.45 per month on 24-month contracts – which could sound reasonable if this smart flip phone is what you want.
+Plans are starting at just over $140 per month on 24-month contract – which could sound reasonable if this smart flip phone is what you want.

 Telstra’s Razr offer includes a 128GB capacity and single colour choice of black.
-It has a really nice looking finish on it, and you can pay the phone off with installments of either 24 month payments or 36 month payments.
-The phone is not 5G capable, using 4G technology, although it has a pretty good 16 mp camera inside.
+It has a really nice looking finish on it, and you can pay the phone off with instalments of 24 month payments.
+The phone is not 5G capable, using 4G technology, although it has a pretty good 16 MP camera inside.
 The details for the Telstra plan are as follows.

-Once you’ve decided which plan best suits your needs, you can add your fashionable flip phone to any of these four Telstra plans below.
+Once you’re ready to buy, you can add your fashionable flip phone to any of these four Telstra plans below.
 These plans are month-to-month, so feel free to switch between plans at any point.
 You’ll need to pay out the rest of the remaining balance on the Razr, but you won’t incur any additional termination fees.

 Below are all published Telstra postpaid plans on Canstar Blue’s database, listed in order of monthly cost, from the lowest to highest, and then by data allowance, largest to smallest.
 Use our comparison tool to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.

 Motorola Razr: Features and Specs